edding4500/wordcount/README.md

 # WordCount

 An overly complicated version of word count in Java, with the goal to make use of as many methodologies, patterns and technologies as possible.
+And maybe learn some Java while undergoing this torture.

 ## Used methodologies